RAD LINE: small-diameter hyperstatic cord - Petzl Other

 - free movement of the belayer

-- rope friction, for example cutting through the lip of a crevasse
+- friction on the rope, for example cutting through the lip of a crevasse

 - energy absorbers integrated into the system